gbrogni/simple-erp/README.md

 What would be my firts improvements if I had more time:

+- I did not have the time to finish the implementation, so definetely my first improvement would be finish it.
 - Implement tests in both projects;
 - Build the backend with a better structure;
 - Create validations;